google/oss-fuzz/docs/new_project_guide.md

 ## Testing locally

-Helper script can be used to build images and fuzzers.
+Use the helper script build docker image and fuzz targets.

 ```bash
 $ cd /path/to/oss-fuzz